aayushherre/portfolio-aayush/README.md

 # Portfolio Website

-This is my personal portfolio website created using HTML, CSS, and JavaScript.
+This is a personal portfolio website built using HTML and CSS.

 ## Features

-- Navigation menu
+* Navigation menu for multiple pages
-- Project showcase with images
-- Calculator project
-- Login page
+* About section with education details
+* Projects section with UI-based projects
+* Calculator and login page (UI design)

 ## Technologies Used

-- HTML
+* HTML (structure)
-- CSS
+* CSS (styling and layout)

+## Limitations

+* No JavaScript functionality yet
+* No backend integration

+## Future Improvements

+* Add JavaScript for interactivity
+* Make forms functional
+* Improve responsiveness